 Choose from a beep or a melody to alert you when your rice is done.

 Our advice?
-If you often whip up homemade sushi or meals based on other specialty rice, this cooker is exceptional value.
-For anyone who sticks to regular rice, you can find cheaper options that get the job done just as well.
+If you often whip up homemade sushi or meals based on other specialty rice, this cooker is of exceptional value.
+However, for anyone who sticks to regular rice, you can find cheaper options that get the job done just as well.

 5. TIGER JBV-A10U 5 1/2-Cup Micom Rice Cooker & Food Steamer Basket

 In a sea of garish rice Japanese rice cookers, the Tiger is a muted classic.
-This company was founded almost a century ago, and they’re still going strong today bringing you the best household products.
+However, this company was founded almost a century ago, and they’re still going strong today, bringing you the best household products.

 Punch Plain Rice if you want fluffy white rice done to perfection without any stirring or effort on your part.
 The Brown Rice preset optimizes cooking to allow for the lengthier water absorption brown rice calls for.

 Despite some gripes about build quality, most consumers have positive feedback about this mid-sized Tiger.
-Why not give this beast a try?
+So why not give this beast a try?

 6. Zojirushi NS-TSC10 5-1/2-Cup Micom Rice Cooker & Warmer

 We have another medium-sized Japanese rice cooker up next, yet again from Zojirushi.
 With most products, we seldom review more than a single product per brand.
-In the case of Japanese rice cookers, it’s impossible to ignore the dominance of this company.
+However, in the case of Japanese rice cookers, it’s impossible to ignore the dominance of this company.

 The fuzzy logic technology onboard sees a microprocessor optimizing rice cooking according to its type.
 This means you won’t need to tinker around with any settings to get any rice you choose cooked to a turn.

 A warming cycle can be pushed into extended warming.
-This lets you keep rice warm for 12 hours straight.
-There’s also a reheating cycle so you can easily bring any ingredients back to serving temperature without any scorching or overheating.
+For example, this lets you keep rice warm for 12 hours straight.
+There’s also a reheating cycle, so you can easily bring any ingredients back to serving temperature without scorching or overheating.

 The inside of this rice cooker is non-stick stainless steel.
-One of the biggest nightmares of owning a bad rice cooker is the way those grains stick to the walls as though glued on.
+One of the biggest nightmares of owning a bad rice cooker is how those grains stick to the walls as though glued on.
 Avoid this completely with the Zojirushi.

 As with all Zojirushis, flick between a melody and a beep to let you know it’s time to serve up.

-Act quickly and you could capitalize on the slight discount being offered making this 5 ½-cup Japanese rice cooker well worth a place on your shortlist.
+Act quickly, and you could capitalize on the slight discount being offered to make this 5 ½-cup Japanese rice cooker well worth a place on your shortlist.

 7. Toshiba TRCS01 Cooker 6 Cups Rice Cooker